kernelsauce/turbo/doc/websocket.rst

 .. function:: on_ping(self, data)

-	Called when a ping request is recieved.
+	Called when a ping request is received.

 	:param self: The WebSocketClient instance calling the callback.
 	:type self: turbo.websocket.WebSocketClient